Glovo/foodi-ml-dataset/benchmarks/adapt/README.md

 ## Citation
 <a name="citation"/>

-If you find this research or code useful, please consider citing our paper:
+If you find this implementation useful, please consider citing ADAPt's original paper:

 ```
 @article{wehrmanna2020daptive,